-I am Assistant Professor at Washington State University in the School of Electrical Engineering and Computer Science (EECS).
+My name is Venera Arnaoudova (pronounced: Ven-air-uh Are-now-oo-dova).
+I am an Associate Professor at Washington State University in the School of Electrical Engineering and Computer Science (EECS).
 Previously, I had the opportunity to work as a postdoctoral research fellow with Dr. Andrian Marcus at The University of Texas at Dallas.
 I received my Ph.D. degree in Computer Engineering in 2014 from Polytechnique Montréal (Canada) under the supervision of Dr. Giuliano Antoniol and Dr. Yann-Gaël Guéhéneuc.
 In 2008, I received my master degree in Computer Science from Concordia University (Montréal, Canada).
 In 2006, I received my bachelor degree in Computer Engineering, Electrical Engineering, and Automation from Polytech’Lille (Lille, France).

-My research interest is in the domain of software engineering and particularly, software evolution, analysis of source code lexicon and documentation, empirical software engineering, refactoring, patterns, and anti-patterns.
+My research interest is in the domain of software engineering and particularly, software evolution, empirical software engineering, program comprehension, analysis of source code lexicon and documentation, refactoring, patterns, and anti-patterns.

 School of Electrical Engineering and Computer Science